Salah856/AWS_WhitePapers_Summary/Serverless Architecture for Product Defect Detection.md

 - Fetch image from the S3 bucket and present to Amazon Lookout For Vision for anomaly detection using DetectAnomalies API.

+- Store inference result and image metadata in Amazon DynamoDB.

+- Publish a notification to an Amazon Simple Notification Service (Amazon SNS) topic to send an email alert to subscribed operators and plant managers in case a defect or a low-confidence result is detected.

+- Inference results are fetched from DynamoDB Streams, transformed and enriched, sent to Amazon Kinesis Data Firehose for batching, and saved in another S3 bucket.